- Jonathan Kalb

 ANDY: Stop saying that.
 It's really not true.
 My reputation is in tatters, museums won’t take my works anymore, my prices are falling, they say I've ruined art for everybody.
 Nobody loves me, Bruno, and it's rotten of you to get my hopes up.

-Nevertheless, as mentioned, Pope and Bettany are so intensely watchable they make even absurdities like this unimportant.
+Despite all this, as mentioned, Pope and Bettany are so intensely watchable they make everything else seem secondary.
 Pope’s Basquiat is a beautifully brilliant imp, now coy, now brazen, now sullen, now bubbly, emitting sudden, unexpected bursts of warmth that thoroughly disarm and divert Warhol.
 Bettany’s Warhol seems to blush through his chalky pallor whenever a Basquiat remark catches him off guard.
 Bettany, in contrast, plays Warhol as an arch and brittle needler and provocateur, just as emotionally evasive and captious as you’d expect, but also anomalously vulnerable sometimes.
 The show’s most moving moments are the fleeting glimpses of Warhol’s terror at holding a brush again, which humanize his notoriously icy persona.
 (Amazing as both these actors are, Bettany surely had the harder acting task because he had less to go on.
 Warhol’s deliberately deadened front was all he usually let the public see.)

 And that brings me back to the plane of ideas.
 What raises The Collaboration above other art plays I’ve seen is the sustained challenge it poses to Warhol and his credo of unabashed vacuity.
 Some viewers, I’m sure, will come away from the show at the Friedman Theatre thinking of Warhol and Basquiat as comparable opportunistic figures simply competing for big money and visibility in the same overheated 1980s art market.
 But the play doesn’t actually accept that neat parallelism at face value.
 It treats the boxing-bout poster, for instance, as the pandering stunt it truly was.
 More important, it refuses to ignore the uniquely pernicious effect Warhol had in cultural history.
 He was, after all, the prime earthquake behind the postmodern tsunami of pedestalized superficiality, appropriation, irony, anti-humanism and anti-criticality.
 “Criticism is so old fashioned.
 Why don’t you just put in a lot of gossip,” he once said in Interview magazine.